 If the employee has monetary obligations (i.e., Garnishments, Court Ordered Support, IRS Tax Levies, Federal Student Loans) being deducted from his/her check, these deductions will continue to be processed through the payroll system in the normal manner.
 Employees are responsible for making up any difference in the amount owed for court ordered support by submitting payment via personal check or money order to the Benefits Department.

 Employees who have deductions for credit unions or other deductions which were being payroll deducted prior to the call to active duty must advise the payroll office of their wishes to continue or stop each of these deductions.
 Parking deductions will resume upon return to the University until total payment has been received.

 The military pay supplement should cease upon the employee’s release from active military service.
 The employee or his/her power of attorney is responsible for notifying Human Resources of the last day of active duty.
 However, an employee may request and the University may approve the use of paid leave to cover the period between the employee’s release and their return to work.

 Return to Reemployment from Active Military Duty

-Upon the employee’s return from the military leave, the department completes and submits an ePAF returning the employee to work.
+Upon the employee’s return from the military leave, they should submit a Request Return from Leave of Absence in Workday.
 A copy of the employee’s discharge papers should be kept by the department.
-The employee must contact People First at 1-866-663-4735 and Human Resources Benefits Section at 407-823-2771 within 30 days of discharge to discuss reenrollment opportunities into Benefit plans and to ensure the period of leave is properly credited to the employee’s retirement account.
+The employee must contact People First at 1-866-663-4735 and Human Resources Benefits Section at 407-823-2771 within 30 days or within USERRA and university time limits to discuss reenrollment opportunities into Benefit plans and to ensure the period of leave is properly credited to the employee’s retirement account.
 A copy of the discharge papers may be required.

 If the employee dies during the military leave, the power of attorney should immediately contact the University Benefits Section for assistance and to discuss benefits options that may be available to the surviving spouse, dependents, or beneficiary.